optweight.fit()

 - b.weights

-that contains base weights.
-If supplied, the desired norm of the distance between the estimated weights and the base weights is minimized.
-Currently only supported withnorm = "l2"
+A vector of base weights.
+Default is a vector of 1s.
+The desired norm of the distance between the estimated weights and the base weights is minimized.

-When multinomial treatments are used and the "ATT" is requested, which group to consider the "treated" or focal group.
-This group will not be weighted, and the other groups will be weighted to be more like the focal group.
+When multi-categorical treatments are used and the "ATT" is requested, which group to consider the "treated" or focal group.
+This group will not be weighted, and the other groups will be weighted to resemble the focal group.

 - norm